codio-c5/C5-Development/.guides/content/Digital-Signatures-and-Hash-Functions-e77b.md

 By JohnRambo PL (Own work) [GFDL or CC BY-SA 4.0-], via Wikimedia Commons</figcaption>
 </figure>

-To keep the process efficient, the hash value of a message is signed rather than the message itself.
-A hash value has a fixed length that is typically much smaller than the message itself.
+To keep the digital signature  process efficient, the hash value of a message is signed rather than the message itself.
+You'll remember from the last lesson that a hash value has a fixed length that is typically much smaller than the message itself.